 Here are some of the best credit cards you can get today:

-Bad credit – Secured Mastercard® from Capital One: Requires a minimum security deposit of $49, $99 or $200.
+Bad credit – Capital One Platinum Secured Credit Card: Requires a minimum security deposit of $49, $99 or $200.
 Your credit line will always be at least $200.
 No rewards. $0 annual fee.
 Must be an existing Capital One customer to see your card information through the app.

 Fair credit – Target Credit Card: 5% discount at Target and Target.com.
 30 extra days on returns.
 Free -day shipping. $0 annual fee.
 Gives a temporary number after approval to use until your card comes.

-Good credit (miles) – Capital One Venture Rewards Credit Card: See Terms.
+Good credit (miles) – Capital One Venture Rewards Credit Card: 60,000 miles for spending $3,000 in the first 3 months.
 Unlimited 2 miles per $1 on all purchases. $95 annual fee.
 Must be an existing Capital One customer to see your card information through the app.

 Good credit (cash back) – Capital One Quicksilver Cash Rewards Credit Card: $200 bonus when you spend $500 in the first 3 months.
 Unlimited 1.5% cash back on all purchases. $0 annual fee.
 Must be an existing Capital One customer to see your card information through the app.

-Good credit (cash back) – Blue Cash Everyday® Card from American Express: $100 statement credit for spending $2,000 in the first 6 months .
-20% cash back on Amazon.com purchases for the first 6 months (up to $150 back), 3% cash back at U.S. supermarkets (up to $6,000 spent per year), 2% back at U.S. gas stations and select U.S. department stores, and 1% back on all other purchases, earned as statement credits . $0 annual fee.
+Good credit (cash back) – Blue Cash Everyday® Card from American Express: $200 statement credit for spending $2,000 in the first 6 months .
+3% cash back at U.S. supermarkets (up to $6,000 spent per year), 2% back at U.S. gas stations and select U.S. department stores, and 1% back on all other purchases, earned as statement credits . $0 annual fee.

 Excellent credit – Costco Anywhere Visa® Card by Citi: 1 - 4% cash back, depending on the type of purchase. $0 annual fee but must be a Costco member.
 Gives a temporary code to scan at checkout until the actual card arrives.